Jeffreyg2240/Independent-Study-Java/entries/Entry_6.md

 ##### Sidenote:
 If you are running your server locally, you can get use __"localhost"__ or use the __IP of your personal computer_. **Look at the screenshot if you are using windows**<br>
 If you are on a windows device and you want to find your local IP, not host IP, then type __“ipconfig/all”__ in the command prompt.<br>
+Here is what I got up to so far this week, I can enable 4 people to connect to a chat client with the prompt.
 <img src = "https://raw.githubusercontent.com/Jeffreyg2240/Independent-Study-Java/master/images/ipcongif.JPG">
 <br>
 <img src = "https://raw.githubusercontent.com/Jeffreyg2240/Independent-Study-Java/master/images/server-client%20chat.gif">